cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 OPAQUE relies on the following protocols and primitives:

 - Oblivious Pseudorandom Function (OPRF, {{I-D.irtf-cfrg-voprf}}):
   - Blind(x): Convert input `x` into an element of the OPRF group, randomize it by some scalar `r`, producing `M`, and output (`r`, `M`).
   - KeyGen(): Generate an OPRF private and public key.
 OPAQUE only requires an OPRF private key.
 We write `(oprf_key, _) = KeyGen()` to denote use of this function for generating secret key `oprf_key` (and discarding the corresponding public key).
   - Evaluate(k, M): Evaluate input element `M` using private key `k`, yielding output element `Z`.
   - Unblind(r, Z): Remove random scalar `r` from `Z`, yielding output `N`.
   - Finalize(x, N, info): Compute the OPRF output using input `x`, `N`, and domain separation tag `info`.
   - SerializeScalar(s): Map a scalar `s` to a unique byte array `buf` of fixed length.
   - DeserializeScalar(buf): Map a byte array `buf` to a scalar `s`, or fail if the input is not a valid byte representation of a scalar.
   - SerializedElement: A serialized OPRF group element, a byte array of fixed length.
   - SerializedScalar: A serialized OPRF scalar, a byte array of fixed length.\

 Note that we only need the base mode variant (as opposed to the verifiable mode variant) of the OPRF described in {{I-D.irtf-cfrg-voprf}}.

 - Cryptographic hash function:
   - Hash(m): Compute the cryptographic hash of input message `m`.
 The type of the hash is determined by the chosen OPRF group.
   - Nh: The output size of the Hash function.

 - Memory Hard Function (MHF):
-  - Harden(msg, params): Repeatedly apply a memory hard function with parameters `params` to strengthen the input `msg` against offline dictionary attacks.
+  - Harden(msg, params): Repeatedly apply a memory-hard function with parameters `params` to strengthen the input `msg` against offline dictionary attacks.
     This function also needs to satisfy collision resistance.